Methodist Church (Canada): History

 Laurence Coughlan was a lay preacher of the British Methodist movement.
 He arrived in Newfoundland in 1766 and began working among Protestant English and Irish settlers.
 In 1779 William Black, born in England but raised in Nova Scotia was converted to Methodism and commenced evangelizing in the Maritimes, his work falling under the supervision of the British Wesleyan Methodist Church in 1800.
 In 1855 this body formed the Wesleyan Methodist Conference of Eastern British America.

 Under the leadership of William Losee, meanwhile, the Methodist Episcopal Church in the US, established on Christmas Day in 1784, began work in 1791 among British immigrants to Upper Canada.
 By 1828 the Methodist Episcopal work in Canada had formally severed ties with the US.
 In 1833 most of it joined with the British Wesleyans to form the Wesleyan Methodist Church in Canada, adding to itself the Methodist people of Lower Canada in 1854.
 That part of it which absented itself from the union re-formed into the Methodist Episcopal Church of Canada in 1834, eventually growing into the second largest Methodist body in Canada.

 In turn the Wesleyan Methodist Church in Canada and the Wesleyan Methodist Conference of Eastern British America united in 1874, annexing as well the Methodist New Connexion Church in Canada (itself an amalgam of several small groups), thereby forming the Methodist Church of Canada.

+The Red Deer Industrial School, operated by the Methodist Church, had one of the highest residential school mortality rates in Canada.
+Photo circa 1914.

 In 1884 this body joined with the Methodist Episcopal Church in Canada, together with the Bible Christian Church of Canada and the Primitive Methodist Church in Canada, bringing to birth the Methodist Church, with churches in Canada, Newfoundland (which at the time was not part of the Canadian Confederation) and Bermuda.
 This lattermost union made the Methodist Church the largest Protestant denomination in Canada.
 It now included all Canadian Methodists with the exception of several very small groups: the British Methodist Episcopal Church (a development of the African Methodist Episcopal Church serving chiefly people of colour), two German-speaking bodies (the Evangelical Association and the United Brethren in Christ), and the Free Methodist Church (a body that had begun in New York State in 1860 and extended itself into Canada.)
+The church influenced the establishment of public education and residential schools in Canada through the works of Egerton Ryerson.
+Indigenous figures such as Peter Jones were instrumental in the establishment of early residential schools in the 19th century, but support waned among Indigenous leaders after their involvement was sidelined later on.